LinkedIn is known for being one of the best places to connect with business professionals.

 Each subscription tier has a different price tag.
 The costs are as follows:

-So, is the subscription really worth it?
 Depending on how heavily you use LinkedIn, it’ll differ for each person.
 For users looking to grow their network or find their next career move, LinkedIn Premium Career or Business are worthwhile investments.
 If users are on LinkedIn to generate leads or search for new hires, Sales Navigator or Recruiter Lite are the way to go.

 The benefits of subscribing to a LinkedIn Premium plan are not always immediate.
 It may take time to really build out connections and develop meaningful business relationships.
 Using your InMail messages to reach out to peers, colleagues, or prospects can be a great way to see if subscribing to a Premium plan is worthwhile.
 At the end of the day, we’re all on LinkedIn to connect.